24 Oras Ilokano: Overview

-The newscast, suddenly got cancelled after almost three years of broadcast (next to GMA Bicol's 24 Oras Bikol, formerly Baretang Bikol, which aired three months later in September 2012) due to the strategic streamlining happened to all provincial stations of the network.
+The newscast suddenly got canceled after almost three years of broadcast (next to GMA Bicol's 24 Oras Bikol, formerly Baretang Bikol, which aired three months later in September 2012) due to the strategic streamlining that happened to all provincial stations of the network.
 Following the cancellation was the retrenchment of its staff and personalities and the closure of the network's regional news department.

+GMA Ilocos would not have a regional newscast until a year later when it became a part of GMA Regional TV One North Central Luzon (previously 24 Oras Amianan and Balitang Amianan).